Anti-social behaviour community trigger

 In order for a community trigger to be activated it must meet one of the following criteria, which include:

 - three incidents of Anti-Social Behaviour (ASB) or hate (otherwise referred to as prejudice motivated incidents) in a six month period have been reported

 - five reported incidents of ASB or hate in a six month period involving a linked location reported by more than one person

 Any member of the public, business or community group can apply for a community trigger if they have been a victim of anti-social behaviour.
 A representative can also apply on behalf of a victim, for example a family member, friend, carer, councillor etc. Although the victim’s consent must be sought by the representative prior to the community trigger application.

 The community trigger does not replace individual organisations’ own complaints procedures which can and should be used by the public where there is dissatisfaction with the conduct of an individual agency such as the council or police.
 Instead it brings agencies together to take a multi-agency, problem-solving approach to find a solution.
 The review process is aimed at resolving issues in the more persistent and/or complex cases of anti-social behaviour.
 For further information on community triggers please see the Home Office Website.

 The community trigger is supported by several agencies as part of the Safer and Stronger Communities Strategic Partnership.
 The Avon and Somerset Constabulary also provide information and application details for Community Triggers on their website.

-If you would like to make an application for a community trigger please fill in this online form
+If you would like to make an application for a community trigger you can download, save and complete this application form (Microsoft Word format).
+You should then email the completed form to firstname.lastname@example.org.

 Alternatively call: 01454 868582 and say you would like to use the Community Trigger.